eggsy/website/README.md

 ### 🙏 Thanks

-This project wouldn't be possible if Nuxt.js team wouldn't have created such an amazing framework, and of course Vue.js is the king 👑 TailwindCSS is a really good CSS utility framework that helped me a lot and I can't get myself out of it anymore!
+This project wouldn't be possible if Nuxt.js team wouldn't have created such an amazing framework, and of course Vue.js is the king 👑 Tailwind CSS is a really good CSS utility framework that helped me a lot and I can't get myself out of it anymore!
 Last but not least, I'd like to thank to the module authors, they're all amazing and I appreciate your work!